panth-tyler/technical-takehome/q3/README.md

 Describe how you would architect such a system.
 In your answer, describe alternatives you considered and the tradeoffs of each compared to your preferred design.

 We do not expect you to have a perfect or fully fleshed out solution.
 Feel free to describe or draw out an answer.
 We just want to see your thought process!

+> Answers are provided in SQL and Markdown files.